tiansiyuan/ML-models/mnist/README.md

 - pipeline.ipynb

-It is the steps to create the pipeline file, mnist.yaml.
+It contains the steps to create the pipeline file, mnist.yaml.

+You may have problem pulling gcr.io/ml-pipeline/argoexec:v3.3.8-license-compliance, using the method in https://github.com/xujinheng/imageswap-webhook-proxycache can solve the problem.